Can you just re-use my medical forms from a previous camp-year?

 How many students commute?
 How many reside on campus?

-In 2016, approximately 1/3 of students commuted to campus.
+In past years, approximately 1/3 of students commuted to campus.
 Approximately 2/3 of students were residents on campus.

 What is the performance level of Summer Jazz Institute participants?